The (History of) Freediving Records

 1960-1990: The Race of the Freediving Pioneers

-Starting from around 1960, the freediving world record stage was shared between the pioneers of competitive freediving: Enzo Maiorca, Jacques Mayol, Bob Croft and Teteke Williams.
+Starting around 1960, the world record stage for freediving was shared between the pioneers of competitive freediving: Enzo Maiorca, Jacques Mayol, Bob Croft, and Teteke Williams.
 The organization that registered the records and set the rules was Confédération Mondiale des Activités Subaquatiques, or CMAS, founded in Monaco in 1959 by French underwater explorer and SCUBA diving pioneer Jacques-Yves Cousteau.

 1960 – the race for depth was started by Americo Santarelli, who reached 43m in Brazil in the waters near Rio de Janeiro.
 Enzo Maiorca accepted the challenge and dove 45m in Syracuse, Italy.